grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-from-single-zone-with-helm.md

 1. The installation is already upgraded to `mimir-distributed` Helm chart version 4.0.0 or later.

 1. If you have modified the `mimir.config` value, please make sure to merge in the latest version from the chart.
-Or consider using `mimir.structuredConfig` instead, see [Manage the configuration of Grafana Mimir with Helm]({{< relref "../operators-guide/run-production-environment-with-helm/configuration-with-helm.md" >}})
+Or consider using `mimir.structuredConfig` instead, see [Manage the configuration of Grafana Mimir with Helm]({{< relref "../run-production-environment-with-helm/configuration-with-helm/" >}})

 ## Migrate alertmanager to zone-aware replication

 Using zone-aware replication for alertmanager is optional and is only available if alertmanager is deployed as a StatefulSet.

-### Configure zone-aware replication for alertmanagers
+### Configure zone-aware replication for Alertmanagers

 This section is about planning and configuring the availability zones defined under the `alertmanager.zoneAwareReplication` Helm value.